Art-Chen/HyperPods/README.md

 ## HyperPods AAP

-HyperPods is an Xposed Module that enhance funtionality for non-Xiaomi headphones.
+HyperPods is an Xposed Module that enhance functionality for non-Xiaomi headphones.

 Currently supported below features:
 - Ear Detection